SRombauts/UEPlasticPlugin/README.md

  - move/rename a file or a folder
  - revert modifications of a file (works best with the "Content Hot-Reload" option since UE4.15)
  - check-in a set of files with a multi-line UTF-8 comment
- - migrate (copy) an asset between two projects if both are using Plastic SCM
+ - migrate (copy) an asset between two projects if both are using Unity Version Control
  - delete file (but no way to check-in them, see known issues below)
  - update workspace to latest head (Sync command)
  - show history of a file